Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 Despite not having async/await keywords, this is async code:

 - it uses async database driver (psycopg3)
-- myhttpx is a wrapper over the (async) httpx client
+- myhttpx is a wrapper over (async) httpx client
 - websocket notification is of course asynchronous too

 It is a working code, you can test it using these